apache/phoenix-connectors/phoenix5-spark3/README.md

 * Phoenix 5.1.2+
 * Spark 3.0.3+

-## Why not JDBC?
+## Why not JDBC

 Although Spark supports connecting directly to JDBC databases, It’s only able to parallelize queries by partioning on a numeric column.
  It also requires a known lower bound, upper bound and partition count in order to create split queries.

 In contrast, the phoenix-spark integration is able to leverage the underlying splits provided by Phoenix in order to retrieve and save data across multiple workers.
 All that’s required is a database URL and a table name.
  Optional SELECT columns can be given, as well as pushdown predicates for efficient filtering.

-The choice of which method to use to access Phoenix comes down to each specific use case.
+The choice of which method to use to access
+ Phoenix comes down to each specific use case.

 ## Setup

 To setup connector add `phoenix5-spark3-shaded` JAR as a dependency in your Spark job like -

 ```xml
 <dependency>